MacGillycuddy's Reeks: Geography

 MacGillycuddy's Reeks are variously described as consisting of two main sections, containing all ten of the Reeks that are above 3,000 ft:

 The Eastern Reeks meet the Coomloughea Reeks at the col of the Devil's Ladder, a popular ascent route for Carrauntoohil.

 MacGillycuddy's Reeks contains the three peaks in Ireland which are over 1000 m in height, namely: Carrauntoohil, Ireland's highest mountain at 1,038.6 m, followed by Beenkeragh at 1,008 m and Caher at 1,000 m.

 The range contains eleven of the fourteen peaks in Ireland that are over 3000 ft in height, and meet the Vandeleur-Lynam classification of a mountain—peaks with a prominence over 15 m.
 All but one of these eleven 3,000 ft peaks, namely Cnoc an Chuillinn East Top, are amongst the list of thirteen Irish Furths—peaks which meet the Scottish Mountaineering Club's criteria for a Munro, and they are therefore also known as Irish Munros.

 There are 29 peaks in the range above 100 m in height.
-The range contains 14 Irish Hewitts (height above 2,000 ft and prominence above 30 metres), and 16 Irish Arderins (height above 500 metres and prominence above 30 metres).
+The range contains 14 Irish Hewitts (height above 2,000 ft and prominence above 30 metres; 100 feet), and 16 Irish Arderins (height above 500 metres; 2000 feet and prominence above 30 metres; 100 feet).
 The range is also known for its sharp aretes, including The Bones arete, more famously known as the Beenkeragh Ridge, and The Big Gun arete.

 A feature of the range is the modest topographic prominence, or "drop" between many of its peaks.
-Only two of the eleven Reeks over 3,000 ft meet the Marilyn classification of a mountain (a prominence above 150 metres), namely Carrauntoohil and Cnoc na Péiste.
-The only Reek that meets the P600 classification (a prominence above 600 metres), is Carrauntoohil itself.
+Only two of the eleven Reeks over 3,000 ft meet the Marilyn classification of a mountain (a prominence above 150 metres; 500 feet), namely Carrauntoohil and Cnoc na Péiste.
+The only Reek that meets the P600 classification (a prominence above 600 metres; 2000 feet), is Carrauntoohil itself.
 The combination of high peaks and low prominence, means the ridges between the peaks are at a sustained height (e.g. why the prominence is so modest), which has contributed to the popularity of ridge walking in the Reeks, particularly, the Coomloughra Horseshoe, and the MacGillycuddy's Reeks Ridge Walk, and the term, "Ireland's highest mountain range".